Does it violate the competition law?

-However, it also felt that these cooperative agreements must be subject to fair and objective competition rules so as to create a stable and predictable legal environment and, at the same, protect the rights and interests of other airlines and players in the industry.
+However, it also felt that these cooperative agreements must be subject to fair and objective competition rules and competition law so as to create a stable and predictable legal environment and, at the same, protect the rights and interests of other airlines and players in the industry.

 Directors, CEOs, COOs and managers may also be severally and jointly liable to hefty fines and imprisonment.
 Despite being separate legal entities, a parent company and its subsidiaries will be considered as a single enterprise if they form a single economic unit within which the subsidiaries do not enjoy real autonomy in determining their actions on the market.
 Anyone who has suffered loss or damage as a result of the infringement also has the right to take civil action against the company.